sinai-dev/OSLDocs/API/SL_Character.md

 `HeadVariationIndex` (integer)
 * Face style.
 May be clamped depending on your chosen Gender and SkinIndex.

+>?
+Note: If you want to hide the face with an Armor by default, you must set this to 0.
+This is a bug and will be fixed when possible.

 `HairStyleIndex` (integer)
 * Chosen hair style, corresponds to the character creation options.